Sagastein/alx-low_level_programming/README.md

-0x0A-argc_argv arguments that are passed to the main fuction
+0x0A-argc_argv arguments that are passed to the main fuction c programming language